slbailey/Retrovue/docs/contracts/resources/SchedulePlanDeleteContract.md

 **Context:** This command is part of the Plan Mode workflow, allowing operators to remove obsolete or test SchedulePlans from a channel once all dependent components (Zones, Patterns, ScheduleDays) are cleared.

+**Coverage Implications:** Deletion of the last valid plan (or all plans) for a channel may leave the schedule without coverage, violating INV_PLAN_MUST_HAVE_FULL_COVERAGE for that channel.
+Operators should ensure at least one active plan with full 24-hour coverage remains after deletion.
+Deleting all plans for a channel triggers a scheduler warning about uncovered channels.

 ## Command Syntax

 ```bash